 These circular walks are all well signposted and offer some of the best scenery Norfolk has to offer:

-The Weavers Way (56 miles) will take you from Cromer on the North Norfolk coast, through the northern part of the Broads, to Great Yarmouth on the East Coast.
+This Norfolk Broads Walk (56 miles) will take you from Cromer on the North Norfolk coast, through the northern part of the Broads, to Great Yarmouth on the East Coast.
+The Weavers Way

 This is a 4 mile walk full of historical interest Download the Beccles Marsh Trail walking route map